Entropy-Aware On-Policy Distillation of Language Models

 where $H_t^{{\tt te}} = -\sum_{x\in\mathcal{V}} \pi_{\tt te}(x|\mathbf{c}_t)\log \pi_{\tt te}(x|\mathbf{c}_t)$ denotes the teacher's token-level entropy at position $t$, $\mathcal{V}$ denotes the vocabulary, and the forward KL divergence is

 The first term $\mathcal{L}^{\text{OPD}}_t (\theta;\mathbf{c}_t)$ in~\eqref{eq:eaopd} corresponds to the clipped reverse KL loss defined in~\eqref{eq:clipped}.
 The second term $\mathcal{L}^{\text{FKL}}_t (\theta;\mathbf{c}_t)$ is activated only when $H_t^{{\tt te}} > \tau$, encouraging the student to preserve probability mass over multiple plausible continuations.
 In low-entropy regions where the teacher is confident, the objective reduces to standard reverse KL, retaining its efficiency and fast convergence.
 In high-entropy regions, forward KL prevents mode collapse and preserves the teacher's distributional diversity.
-The hyperparameter $\tau$ controls this transition; we study its effect in \S\ref{sec:additional_ablations}.
+The hyperparameters $\tau$ and $\alpha$ control this transition; we study their effects in \autoref{app:ablations}.
+In our experiments, we use $\tau = 0.8$ and $\alpha = 1.0$.

 The full objective function for EOPD is like \eqref{eq:opd_ideal}, where we bring back the expectations over prompts $\mathbf{q}$ and generated tokens $\mathbf{x}$, but with $\mathcal{L}_t^{\text{RKL}}(\theta;\mathbf{c}_t)$ replaced by $\mathcal{L}_t^{\text{EOPD}}(\theta;\mathbf{c}_t)$ in \eqref{eq:eaopd}.
 We use Algorithm~\ref{alg:eaopd} to optimize this objective.
 The expectations over $\mathbf{q}$ and $\mathbf{x}$ are approximated by sampling batches $\mathcal{B}$ (line 3 in Algorithm~\ref{alg:eaopd}) and generating rollouts using the behavior policy $\pi_{\text{old}}$ (line 6).
 The teacher is then queried to collect quantities needed to compute the objective (line 9).
 For the $\mathcal{L}^{\text{OPD}}_t (\theta; \mathbf{c}_t)$ term in~\eqref{eq:eaopd}, the expectation in \eqref{eq:opd} is approximated by a single-sample Monte Carlo estimate as discussed previously.
 In effect, the clipped reverse KL loss \eqref{eq:clipped} is evaluated at the token $x_t$ sampled during the rollouts.
 The forward KL $\mathcal{L}^{\text{FKL}}_t(\theta; \mathbf{c}_t)$ is approximated not by sampling, but as an expectation computed over the teacher's top-$k$ tokens $\mathcal{S}_t^k$: